hardscrabble/hardscrabble.github.io/_posts/2011-03-12-un-americano.md

 ---
 layout: post
-title: "Un Americano re Japón y mucho cafe e ansiedad"
+title: Un Americano re Japón y mucho cafe e ansiedad
 date: 2011-03-12 12:00 AM
 category: personal
+from: jacobsonian
+tags:
+- coffee
-tags: coffee, from the archives
+- from the archives
 ---

 So today on my lunch break I walk to [the Stumptown cafe in the Ace Hotel][1] on 29th street in Manhattan to buy a pound of "Hair Bender" coffee beans.
 I'd heard some good things, you know?
 It's supposed to be really great.
 Ace Hotel seems like a really expensive youth hostel, or like a teen opium lounge, or like a nightclub/library hybrid with a chill bouncer or - and so I got on a serious line to buy some coffee, I was probably waiting for like ten minutes, and I hand over the bag and ask for an Americano - (which I used to be embarrassed to order because I was told it's named that by Europeans who think we're sissy for watering town our coffee but now I realize that's actually how I like my coffee and it can't be *that* pejorative if we're using it all the time, like *we* can call each other and our drinks that and we're sort of *taking it back* you know?) - and as the quiet, vested, bearded man makes it for me I realize it's cash only and I only have two dollars and I'm going to have to go to the ATM in the lobby and I say sorry, I'll be right back, da da da, and I go to the lobby and *of course* the ATM is currently being serviced and I'll have to go find another one if I want any cash any time soon.
 So I start walking around and I think I remember I passed my bank on the way here and so I walk the three blocks and get some money and walk the three blocks back, and when I get back there's, like, a gaggle of muslims on 29th street now, like maybe fifty or sixty guys, all facing the same way - I look for a mosque and don't see one, just a middle eastern restaurant - and preparing their prayer rugs, some on the sidewalk and some on the edge of the street, and praying as cars whiz by and the residents of stumptown gawk indifferently.